 Regardless of where you are from, always double-check entrance requirements before showing up at the airport to fly to any European country (and any country that isn’t your own).

-Money — We recommend bringing two credit cards (one to use, and one to keep as a backup), and two debit cards.
-Ideally, bring cards with no foreign transaction fees.
 We’ve never felt it necessary to obtain currency before arriving (we just withdraw from an ATM when we get there), but you can purchase most currencies in your home country if it makes you feel more comfortable.

 International Driving Permit — If you are coming from outside the EU and plan to rent a car during your winter trip to Europe, you may need an International Driving Permit to do so!
-Italy is particular is well-known for enforcing this requirement.
-Be sure to check the rental requirements in any country that you plan to drive in before you arrive!

 Travel Gear You Should Definitely Pack for Winter in Europe

-Camera — We recently upgraded to our Sony a7R III and absolutely adore it, but whatever camera you’re comfortable with works–just make sure you have something with you to preserve your memories!
+Camera — We have been using our Sony a7R III for several years now and adore it, but whatever camera you’re comfortable with works (and these days, your phone is probably plenty).

-Travel Adaptors for Europe — If you’re coming from outside of Europe, you’ll definitely need adaptors for your electronics.
 Be sure to check the requirements for any particular countries you visit–the United Kingdom, for example, is well-known for using different plugs than most of the continent.

 Pacsafe — We can’t recommend our Pacsafe